Navigate this page

 Once an invitation has been accepted, the appropriate Royal Household will inform the Lord-Lieutenant and the organisation to advise on a date when the member of the Royal Family wishes to visit.

-The Lieutenancy Office will make contact with the organisation and will arrange to meet with the hosts to work on a draft programme for submission to the Royal Household.
+The Lieutenancy Office will contact the organisation and arrange to meet with the hosts to work on a draft programme for submission to the Royal Household.

 Once the Royal Visit is confirmed and all arrangements are in place, the details of the visit will be included on the official Royal website.